griptape-ai/griptape-structure-chatbot/README.md

         )
     )
 ```

 Keep the parsing information at the bottom of the app.py - this is necessary for the way that Gradio passes in the session_id and inputs.

-Define your agent in the function init_structure in order to pass the session_id when initializing the conversation memory.

 ```python
     # TODO: Keep this logic for running your own structure